Mycology-Microbiology-Center/nex2tbl/README.md

 # nex2tbl

 nex2tbl is an R tool aimed to help with submission of protein-coding DNA sequences to GenBank.
 Such sequences are commonly submitted through BankIt portal, where a [Feature Table File](https://www.ncbi.nlm.nih.gov/WebSub/html/help/feature-table.html) (\*.tbl file) is prompted if the user uploads multiple records.
-Preparation of tbl file can be a laborious task, especially if the sequences include multiple introns or start from different codon positions. nex2tbl allows to create a minimum essential tbl with 2 [feature keys](https://www.insdc.org/submitting-standards/feature-table/#7.2) (`gene` and `CDS`) and 5 [qualifiers](http://www.insdc.org/documents/feature_table.html#7.3.1) (`gene`, `product`, `codon_start`, `transl_table`, and `partial` aka `<`/`>`) that are altogether enough for GenBank to correctly translate DNA into amino acids.
+Preparation of the tbl file can be a laborious task, especially if the sequences include multiple introns or start from different codon positions. nex2tbl allows to create a minimum essential tbl with 2 [feature keys](https://www.insdc.org/submitting-standards/feature-table/#7.2) (`gene` and `CDS`) and 5 [qualifiers](http://www.insdc.org/documents/feature_table.html#7.3.1) (`gene`, `product`, `codon_start`, `transl_table`, and `partial` aka `<`/`>`) that are altogether enough for GenBank to correctly translate DNA into amino acids.

 ## Usage